OpenCilk/www.opencilk.org/src/posts/2022-01-27-what-the-is-parallelism-anyhow.md

 In particular, the theory of work and span has led to an excellent understanding of multithreaded scheduling, at least for those who know the theory.
 As it turns out, scheduling a multithreaded computation to achieve optimal performance is NP-complete, which in lay terms means that it is computationally intractable.
 Nevertheless, practical scheduling algorithms exist based on work and span that can schedule any multithreaded computation near optimally.
 The Cilk++ runtime system contains such a near-optimal scheduler.
 I’ll talk about multithreaded scheduling in another blog, where I’ll show how the Work and Span Laws really come into play.

-1. Amdahl, Gene.
+<sup>1</sup>Amdahl, Gene.
 The validity of the single processor approach to achieving large-scale computing capabilities.
 Proceedings of the AFIPS Spring Joint Computer Conference.
 April 1967, pp. 483-485.